-DBDPE (1,1’-(ethane-l,2-diyl)bis[pentabromobenzene], CAS 84852-53-9) was included in the Commu-nity rolling action plan (CoRAP) for substance evaluation on the basis of an opinion of the ECHA Member State Committee and due to initial grounds for concern relating to unclear bioaccumulation potential and possibility of PBT/vPvB transformation products.
+DBDPE (1,1’-(ethane-l,2-diyl)bis[pentabromobenzene], CAS 84852-53-9) was included in the Community rolling action plan (CoRAP) for substance evaluation on the basis of an opinion of the ECHA Member State Committee and due to initial grounds for concern relating to unclear bioaccumulation potential and possibility of PBT/vPvB transformation products.
 The competent authority of United Kingdom was appointed to carry out the evaluation in 2012.

 During evaluation, additional concerns arose: endocrine disruption effects, concerns about the reliability of aquatic toxicity studies in the registration dossiers as other published studies suggested effects in fish and aquatic invertebrates.
-The BCF study was performed at concentrations above water solubility, using as inappropriate method and too few fish.
+The BCF study was performed at concentrations above water solubility, using an inappropriate method and too few fish.
 DBPE was found in the environment in organisms at low concentrations.
 A review of the compositional data provided by the registrants revealed that the level of brominated diphenyl ethane congeners present as impurities (which, by analogy with polybromodiphenyl ethers, might have PBT properties) in some commercial products was higher than expected.
-For this reasons, 22.5.2014 a decision on requesting further data in order to clarify the properties was made.
+For these reasons, 22.5.2014 a decision on requesting further data in order to clarify the properties was made.
 On 22.8.2014, an appeal was launched by the registrants requiring to annul the decision on requesting further data.
-Discussions arose about the structural similarity with decaBDE, whether if it is a contradiction to demand “the purest form of the substance” while requiring to radiolabel the substance for testing.
+Discussions arose about the structural similarity with decaBDE, whether if it is a contradiction to demand “the purest form of the substance” while requiring to radio-label the substance for testing.
 The appeal was mostly dismissed, the registrants have to provide the necessary information until January 2019.
 Registration of the substance was first published in February 2011, for 10 000-100 000 t/a.

 There is an incentive to provide less information than required if a potentially profitable substance (e.g. a major substitute for an already widely used substance as it is the case here) is suspected to have adverse effects on the environment, as can be shown in the present case, as substance can still be marketed for at least 8 years without any restrictions.